benschaf/waste-schedule/README.md

 [!IMPORTANT]
 Overwork the problem statement

 **Overarching Problem Statement**: In a world grappling with stress and environmental challenges, our project aims to develop an integrated waste management solution that addresses the diverse needs of individuals — ranging from busy professionals and eco-conscious citizens to seniors and families.
 By providing a platform for community engagement, we strive to minimize the stress and confusion that accompany waste management, fostering a sense of responsibility and empowerment among communities.
-Our mission is to empower everyone, regardless of age or lifestyle, to actively participate in waste reduction, fostering a cleaner and greener planet.
+Our mission is to empower everyone, regardless of age or lifestyle, to actively participate in waste reduction, ultimately fostering a cleaner and greener planet.

 ### Ideate
 Considering the problem statements, I brainstormed potential solutions that could address the needs of each user persona.
 Here are some ideas already with an added priority value (p1: high priority, p2: medium priority, p3: low priority):